raganwald/presentations/optimism.md

 ---

+### summary
 # Specific vs. General

 ^ And thus it is with our explanations for the things that happen in our lives.
 Some of the explanations we make up are specific.
 Some of the explanations are general.
-And "specific vs. general" is the second axis of Dr. Selgiman's explanatory theory.
+And "specific vs. general" is the second axis of Dr. Seligman's explanatory theory.

 ^ And if we have not read about Learned Optimism before, we must be curious: **Are optimists more likely to come up with specific explanations for things in their life?
 Or more likely to come up with general explanations?**